-Costs associated with the Course
+Costs associated with the course

-Information about university fees such as Commonwealth-supported students, the Student Services and Amenities Fee (SSA fee) and International fees can be found at: https://federation.edu.au/current-students/essential-info/fees-and-charges/higher-education/student-services-and-amenities-fee-ssaf
+Information about university fees, such as Commonwealth-supported students, the Student Services and Amenities Fee (SSA fee) and international fees can be found at: https://federation.edu.au/current-students/essential-info/fees-and-charges/higher-education/student-services-and-amenities-fee-ssaf

 In addition, students will need to pay for such items as textbooks, stationery, photocopying, etc. Textbooks vary considerably in price.
-The choice of textbooks for each of your units has been considered for both your academic and professional careers.
-Good reference books, particularly those related to the foundations of clinical practice, like anatomy and physiology and key physiotherapy texts, are resources you will regularly refer to as a student and clinician.
-Investment in these valuable resources during your undergraduate training will benefit your professional career.
+The choice of textbooks for each unit has been considered both for current academic needs and for professional careers.